Skip to Main Content

 Designing, building, and running a website is hard work—but it’s hard work that pays off!
 All the tips listed above are geared towards helping you simplify the website process and focus on the kinds of smart, strategic actions that will help your nonprofit’s site engage users, increase donations, and boost your digital presence.

 If your organization wants to do more with your site, Neon Websites can help.
-It’s a website builder and platform designed specifically for nonprofits, with mission-specific templates, a no-code interface, tons of helpful features, and—for Neon CRM customers—a seamless system integration that will save your staff tons of time.
+It’s a website builder and platform designed specifically for nonprofits.
+It has mission-specific templates, a no-code interface, tons of helpful features, and—for Neon CRM customers—a seamless system integration that will save your staff tons of time.

 Want to learn more?
 Schedule a personal demo today!